All Episodes

 Got people wanting to do business with the United States.

-That means jobs.
+That mean jobs.

 I mean, come on, Sean.

-We I mean, and the Democrats not helping at all.
+I mean, and the Democrats not helping at all.

 President Trump did this by himself.

-Because we we watching big time, Sean.
+The Republicans better come on with it because we watching big time, Sean.

-And we want everybody to have a chance at success and and happiness and uh and living in a nice home and a nice neighborhood with safety and security, good schools, good car to drive, take your trip, your vacation, wherever you go every year, and have a good time, a good life.
+And we want everybody to have a chance at success and happiness and living in a nice home and a nice neighborhood with safety and security, good schools, good car to drive.

 Exactly.

-All American people vote these Democrats out because they're not helping the country at all.
+And big time, Sean, the way that's going to happen, all American people vote these Democrats out because they're not helping the country at all.

-We got an election coming up, and it's a big time election.
+We got an election coming up and it's a big time election.

-We gotta get the house back ashore.
+We got to get the House back for sure.

-So let's get that house back so we can have the power to cut the Democrats' legs out of them up under them big time, because we this country is thriving big daddy, and all races are doing great, but you won't hear it from the fake news.
+So let's get that House back so we can have the power to cut the Democrats' legs out from up under them big time.

 We're one glorious.